baganinnotech/bagan-asr-sdk-android/README.md

  ![Alt text](assets/img1.png "Title")

     You can create two type of project (Recognition and Classification).
+    For classification we need to add categories and  items.

 3. Add a reference as a Maven dependency
     Do the following: